dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 `echo $Traj`

-To reduce computing time and disk space, only changes in allele frequency across a set of pre-specified boundaries are tracked, those boundaries can be found in the file ExamplePipeline/ISProgram/Bounds.txt .
-The boundaries in that file should match the boundaries in ExamplePipeline/Mssel/freqints.h

-Then, run the following script to transform the trajectories into a format usable by mssel:
+To reduce computing time and disk space, only changes in allele frequency across a set of pre-specified boundaries are tracked, those boundaries can be found in the file ExamplePipeline/Mssel/freqints.h .
+Then, we run the following script to transform the trajectories into a format usable by mssel:

 `bash TransformTrajectoriesToMsselFormat.sh NumberOfSims DemographicScenario Replicates`